 - Collect your change.
 Put all of your loose change into a savings account.
 For some people, that could add up to well over $100 a year.

 - Schedule “no-spend weekends”.
 If you tend to splurge more than you wish on the weekends, try scheduling a couple of no-spend weekends throughout the year.
-Feel like you don’t have that type of self-control?
-FSB’s CardValet mobile app allows you to turn off your debit card when you are not using it.
 During these weekends, look for free events in your neighborhood or tackle that growing to-do list that you have been putting off!

 And there you have it – seven tips for saving money when on a tight budget.
 Looking for more ways to save?
-Subscribe to our e-mail newsletter, or follow us on Facebook or Twitter, for more ways to save money in the year ahead.
+Check out our FSBlog or follow us on Facebook or Twitter, for more ways to save money in the year ahead.